 Over the years, like so many classic recipes, it’s been altered.
 Everyone has their favorite version of the Waldorf Salad!
 This is my favorite, but here are some ways to change it up, if you prefer.

-- Use additional yogurt instead of mayo (if you do, though, I would suggest adding a touch of honey to balance out the tart yogurt flavor)
+- Use additional yogurt instead of mayo.
+If you do, though, I would suggest adding a touch of honey to balance out the tart yogurt flavor.

-- Swap out the apples for pears
+- Try it with pears.
+Swap out the apples with pears for a different, but delicious flavor.

-- Replace the celery with jicama
+- Don’t like celery?
+Replace the celery with jicama so you still have the crunch.

 NOTE: Keep in mind that if you add ingredients, instead of replacing, you may need to make extra dressing.

-How long does Waldorf salad keep?
+- How long does Waldorf salad keep?
 As mentioned above, this salad is best served the same day you make it.
 However, it will keep in the fridge, in an airtight container up to 3 days.
-Keep in mind, the longer it sits, the dressing will separate and start to get runny.
 Stir to incorporate everything again before serving.

-Can you freeze Waldorf salad?
+- Can you freeze Waldorf salad?
 No, sorry.
 Once thawed the fruit will be mushy and the dressing will be a runny mess.

-Other Classic Salad Recipes
+More Classic Salad Recipes:

-I hope you love this quick and simple recipe – be sure to give it a review below!
-Also don’t forget to follow Belly Full on Facebook, Instagram, Pinterest, and YouTube!
+I hope you love this delicious and easy recipe – be sure to give it a review below!
+Also don’t forget to follow Belly Full on TikTok, Facebook, Instagram, Pinterest, and YouTube!

 Creamy Waldorf Salad